-- is an approach to safeguarding children that recognises their experiences of significant harm in extra-familial contexts and seeks to include these contexts within prevention, identification, assessment and intervention safeguarding activities; - recognises that as children enter adolescence they spend increasing amounts of time outside of the home in public environments (including on the internet) within which they may experience abuse; and - considers interventions to change the systems or social conditions of the environments in which abuse has occurred.
+- is an approach to safeguarding children that recognises their experiences of significant harm in extra-familial contexts and seeks to include these contexts within prevention, identification, assessment and intervention safeguarding activities; - recognises that as children enter adolescence, they spend increasing amounts of time outside of the home in public environments (including on the internet) within which they may experience abuse; and - considers interventions to change the systems or social conditions of the environments in which abuse has occurred.

-Additional information on contextual safeguarding is available from the Contextual Safeguarding Network.
+Additional information on contextual safeguarding is available from Contextual safeguarding.org-contextual safeguarding toolkits.